-Tata Consultancy Services’ (TCS) deep-learning neural network algorithm uses pictures taken by drones over the forests outside of Helsinki to identify the number, diameter and height of trees to an accuracy of around 95%.
+Tata Consultancy Services’ (TCS) deep-learning neural network algorithm uses pictures taken by drones to identify the number, diameter and height of trees to an accuracy of around 95%.

 TCS is currently in the process of training its algorithm to be able to tell the difference between different species of trees.

-Tirwari Shashwat, TCS innovation evangelist for the Nordic region, explains: “Our algorithm identifies the edges of each tree as seen from the air and based on those edges it works out what the diameter is, as well as where one tree stops and another one starts so we can count the trees.
+Tirwari Shashwat, TCS innovation evangelist, explains: “Our algorithm identifies the edges of each tree as seen from the air and based on those edges it works out what the diameter is, as well as where one tree stops and another one starts so we can count the trees.